 5.2.4 changes required to meet external requirements such as conditions imposed by accrediting bodies;

-5.3 Depending on the reason for varying your course of study, the action that the University can take following the occurrence of one of the events in clause 5.2 and which will apply to all offer holders and registered students is:
+5.3 Depending on the reason for varying your degree programme, the action that the University can take following the occurrence of one of the events in clause 5.2 and which will apply to all offer holders and registered students is:

-5.3.2 varying the location at which the course is provided or the examination is taken; or
+5.3.2 varying the location at which the research is undertaken or the probation/progression review and viva voce examination is carried out; or